sheptytskyi/EmailSender/producer/README.md

 # It's 1st microservice 'Producer' which send a message to broker.
-App was built by FastApi
+App was built on FastApi